 Luli Island was our second stop.
 The water here was deep and troublesome fish free, so Matt and I grabbed a beer and took a dip.
 There were platforms to jump from and sand dunes to walk along.
 And just look at those drone views.
 Paradise.

-Our last island and lunch stop was Cowrie Island.
+Finally, our last island and lunch stop island hopping around Honda Bay was Cowrie Island.
 We were set up for a buffet lunch, and then Matt and I were content with a swim, a sunbake and some refreshing coconut juice.
 Oh, the island life for me.

 Swimming and snorkelling are your main activities when island hopping so make sure you pack your cossie, water shoes (for those pesky urchins and stonefish) and a snorkel/mask.
 Water shoes and snorkel/masks are available to rent for an extra charge, and the shop even sells bread for the fish feeding.
 We did all this for about 1500 peso each.